 Market-Based Title: As mentioned above, TSR owned the trademark to the name Dragon Quest for many years, forcing the series to be released as Dragon Warrior in America until the eighth installment.

-Metal Slime: The Trope Namer, with no less than seven examples in the series — the Metal Slime, the Liquid Metal Slime, the Metal King Slime, the Metal Kaiser Slime, the Gold/Gem Slime, the Darkonium Slime, and the Nigh Invulnerable Platinum King Jewel.
+Metal Slime: The Trope Namer, with almost a dozen examples in the series — the Metal Slime, the Liquid Metal Slime, the Metal King Slime, the Metal Kaiser Slime, the Gold/Gem Slime, the Darkonium Slime, the Platinum King Jewel, the Diamond Slime, the Liquid Metal King Slime, the Metal Star, and whatever else they come up with in later games.
+All varieties are Nigh Invulnerable, usually susceptible to critical hits and not much else, often making their defeat a matter of luck (or the proper weaponry).

 Minigame Zone: Most of the later games include a casino where you can win large quantities of cash and powerful equipment.